MathCunhaDev/AmpFit/README.md

    yarn dev
    ```

-5. Open your browser and go to `http://localhost:5173` to view the app running locally.
+5. Open your browser and go to `http://localhost:3000` or `http://localhost:5173` to view the app running locally.

 ## Links